MOUNT GRETNA BOROUGH

 Fulton Bank Interest Rate for Savings

 VARIANCE REQUEST: Robert Gokey reviewed his proposed plan for an off-street parking area in front of his property at 403 Yale Avenue.
 Mr. Gokey was asked to prepare a complete detailed plan on a sealed survey for the August meeting.

 Lois Herr made a motion to tentatively approve an easement agreement between the Gokeys and the Borough for the construction of an off-street parking area adjacent to 403 Yale Avenue upon receipt of the requested documents.
 William Kleinfelter seconded the motion.
 All were in favor.

 MAYOR: No Report

-MOUNT GRETNA FIRE COMPANY: William Kleinfelter provided the fire company report for March.
-A copy of the reports are attached and heretofore made part of the minutes.
+MOUNT GRETNA FIRE COMPANY: Mayor Shay supplied the Fire Company report for the month of May, a copy is attached and heretofore made part of the minutes.

 ROADS AND STREETS: